 - Loose skin

-- Anemia that affects your red blood cells when exposed to cold temperatures (Paroxysmal cold hemoglobinuria).
+- Anemia affects your red blood cells when exposed to cold temperatures (Paroxysmal cold hemoglobinuria).

-- If you have a condition that forms hives when exposed to cold temperatures (Cold Urticaria).
+- Have a condition that forms hives when exposed to cold temperatures (Cold Urticaria).

-- A condition where your blood thickens due to cold temperatures caused by abnormal proteins (Cryoglobulinemia).
+- Blood thickens due to cold temperatures caused by abnormal proteins (Cryoglobulinemia).

-If you have any of these disorders, there could be some harmful side effects.
-Even if you don’t have any of these conditions, it is best to chat to your specialist before deciding on CoolSculpting, as there might be an alternative that is better suited to you.
+There could be some harmful side effects if you have any of these disorders.
+Even if you don’t have any of these conditions, it is best to chat with your specialist before deciding on CoolSculpting, as there might be an alternative that is better suited to you.